January 27, 2023 by Karl Tessendorf

 1. Scotch Old Fashioned

-More whiskey cocktails: 15 Whiskey Cocktails to Drink All Winter
+More whiskey cocktails: 15 of the Best Winter Whiskey Cocktails to Sip by the Fire

 2. Penicillin Cocktail